brunomateus/cervejaria/_posts/2024-01-03-a-parecida-segunda-cerveja-do-pfc.md

 ![Controle da fermentação](fermentacao.png)
 _A linha verde clara é a medição de bolhas por minuto do Plaato.
 A linha preta é a OG medida pelo Plaato.
-A linha azul escuro é a temperatur ado fermentador.
-A linha vermelha é a OG medida via referatômetro já corrigida e a linha laranja é a pressão no fermentador.
+A linha azul escuro é a temperatura do fermentador.
+A linha vermelha é a OG medida via referatômetro já corrigida e a linha laranja é a pressão no fermentador._

 ### Pontos a melhorar